skalenetwork/documentation/developers/code-samples.md

 **1. Connect to SKALE in MetaMask**

-To connect SKALE in MetaMask, create a new Custom RPC with your SKALE chain endpoint.
+To connect SKALE in MetaMask, create a new Custom RPC with your SKALE Chain endpoint.

 <img src="https://assets.website-files.com/5be05ae542686c4ebf192462/5ce1657d7e30fb40711d2b31_rpc-metamask.gif" sx={{maxWidth: ['75vw', '50vw', '300px']}} />